Want to know what’s it like living in Japan as a foreigner? Specifically, living in Japan as an American?

 - Missing Thanksgiving and Christmas.

-Christmas in Japan is depressing.
+Christmas in Japan is depressing and one of the lesser things I liked about living in Japan.
 Thanksgiving is my favorite meal, so missing it was depressing.

 The good thing about Christmas in Japan is that it’s easy to take it off as an extension to your holiday break.